MacOS/blockchain-oracles-data-collection/README.md

 # Foundational Oracle Patterns
-This GitHub repository contains the code that was used for the paper Roman Mühlberger, Stefan Bachhofner, Eduardo Castello Ferrer, Claudio Di Ciccio, Ingo Weber, Maximilian Wöhrer, and Uwe Zdun (2020):
+This GitHub repository contains code, which was used for the following paper:
+Roman Mühlberger, Stefan Bachhofner, Eduardo Castello Ferrer, Claudio Di Ciccio, Ingo Weber, Maximilian Wöhrer, and Uwe Zdun (2020):
 Foundational Oracle Patterns.
 International Conference on Business Process Management. **This paper is currently under review!**

 # Directory Explanations
 [apps](https://github.com/MacOS/blockchain-oracles-data-collection/tree/master/apps)

-Contains applications that have been developed for demonstration purposes.
-It includes, for example, the described QR code application.
+Contains the QR code application as described in the paper.

 [evaluation](https://github.com/MacOS/blockchain-oracles-data-collection/tree/master/evaluation)

-Contains the python and R code that was used to analyse the collected data on the proposed oracles.
+Contains python and R scripts, which were used to analyse the collected data from the communication between oracles and the blockchain.

 [oracles](https://github.com/MacOS/blockchain-oracles-data-collection/tree/master/oracles)

-Contains the python code for the proposed oracles.
-In other words, the code in this direcotry is one particular instantiation of the proposed oracle patterns, and are therefore by no means the only way how they can be implemented.
+Contains python code for the oracles as described in the paper.
+However, the code in this direcotry is one particular (centralized and Ethereum-tailored) implementation of the proposed oracle patterns, and are therefore by no means the only way how they can be implemented.

 [solidity](https://github.com/MacOS/blockchain-oracles-data-collection/tree/master/solidity)

-Contains the solidity code for the two smart contracts arrival and customer.
+Contains the solidity code for the two smart contracts "arrival" and "customer".

 [test](https://github.com/MacOS/blockchain-oracles-data-collection/tree/master/test)

-Contains some tests for the code in _oracles_ directory.
+Contains some tests for the code in the _oracles_ directory.

 # Authors